ormesam/splatter.ai/README.md

 # Splatter.AI
 Splatter.AI is a code based behaviour tree for Unity projects.
+Current version v0.0.2 can be found in the releases, note there may be breaking changes while in early preview.

 ## Installation
 To add to your Unity project go to the Package Manager, click the plus in the top left of the window.
 Select git URL and enter: `https://github.com/ormesam/splatter.ai.git?path=/src/Assets/Splatter.AI`